-A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (avec Luisa Carrer et Pierre-Loup Beauregard) Job Market Paper, soumis
+A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (avec Luisa Carrer et Pierre-Loup Beauregard) Job Market Paper

 CLEF Working Paper (juillet 2024), Dernière version